 As it can be seen from the description, the acknowledgement that is intended for the previous hop is piggy backed on the packet that is sent to the next hop.
-Here, we rely on the assumptions that the neighbor relationship is symmetric and the terminodes have omnidirectional antennae.
+Here, we rely on the assumption that the terminodes have omnidirectional antennae, and they receive all messages that are emitted by neighboring terminodes.
 Thus, when a terminode forwards a packet to the next hop, the previous hop, from which this packet has arrived, also receives it, and extracts the acknowledgement.

-B.2 The packet forwarding protocol
+4.2.2 The packet forwarding protocol